Homemade yogurt

 Bulk yogurt culture

 We buy yogurt culture online from Glengarry Cheesemaking in Ontario.
-Glengarry sells the culture in packages of 60 grams, and they say to use 1/16 tsp per 2 liters of milk (traditionally called a “pinch”).
+Glengarry sells the culture in packages of 60 grams, and they say to use 1/16 tsp per 2 liters of milk (traditionally called a pinch).
 If the yogurt is too thin for your taste, use more culture or ferment longer; if too thick, use less culture or ferment for less time.
 If it doesn’t work at all, you probably added the yogurt culture when the milk was too hot.
+This works best using UHT (ultra high temperature) pasturised milk, sometimes labelled as “stays fresh longer” on the carton (often this is the cheaper brands), so experiment with different types of milk from your local store to find the ones that work for you.
+The percentage of fat in the milk doesn’t affect the fermentation; you can even replace some or all of the regular milk with canned condensed milk.

 The culture loses effectiveness after about a year in the freezer, but you can increase the amount to compensate.
-You will need to use more culture with skim milk.
 It’s also possible to strain the yogurt through cheesecloth to make it thicker.

 Method 1: Stovetop